jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

-If we are unsure what a note is going to sound like, we can play it quietly at first, to get our bearings, before playing a more certain note louder.
+If we are unsure what a note is going to sound like, we can play it quietly at first, to get our bearings, before playing louder with a more certain note.

 Finding an “in” note is almost as good as finding the “right” note.
 If we land on a note that wasn’t intended but which is still “in” the key, it still sounds musical,